StackStorm/puppet-st2/REFERENCE.md

 * [`st2::profile::client`](#st2profileclient): Profile to install, configure and manage all client libraries for st2
 * [`st2::profile::facter`](#st2profilefacter): Setup custom fact locations
 * [`st2::profile::fullinstall`](#st2profilefullinstall): This class performs a full default install of StackStorm and all its components on a single node.
-* [`st2::profile::mistral`](#st2profilemistral): This class installs OpenStack Mistral, a workflow engine that integrates with StackStorm.
 * [`st2::profile::mongodb`](#st2profilemongodb): StackStorm compatable installation of MongoDB and dependencies.
 * [`st2::profile::nginx`](#st2profilenginx): StackStorm compatible installation of nginx and dependencies.
 * [`st2::profile::nodejs`](#st2profilenodejs): st2 compatable installation of NodeJS and dependencies for use with StackStorm.
-* [`st2::profile::postgresql`](#st2profilepostgresql): st2 compatable installation of PostgreSQL and dependencies for use with StackStorm and Mistral.
 * [`st2::profile::python`](#st2profilepython): StackStorm compatable installation of Python and dependencies.
 * [`st2::profile::rabbitmq`](#st2profilerabbitmq): StackStorm compatable installation of RabbitMQ and dependencies.
 * [`st2::profile::selinux`](#st2profileselinux): Configure SELinux so that StackStorm services run properly